jeff-winn/homebridge-automower-platform/docs/index.md

   - The Automower *must* have an Automower Connect module installed, Bluetooth only models will require an upgrade.
 For more information, please contact your local Husqvarna Automower dealer.

   #### Known Issues
   - Starting with iOS 16, Apple has changed their naming scheme within HomeKit such that all services for an accessory use the accessory name.
-If all the switches and sensors are named after your mower, and are using 1.4.0 or later of the plug-in, removing the mower using the instructions found [HERE](/extras/removing-mower) should correct the issue.
+If all the switches and sensors are named after your mower, and you are using 1.4.0 or later of the plug-in, removing the mower using the instructions found [HERE](/extras/removing-mower) should correct the issue.

   #### Supported Capabilities
   - A switch to control whether each mower (based on configuration - see documentation):